patrick-12sigma/physiophile.github.io/_posts/2017-11-12-Papers_Notes_CNN.md

   - YOLOv2 uses k-means clustering on the box dimensions of the **training set** to automatically find good priors of the anchor boxes (improves upon the hand-picked anchor boxes in faster R-CNN and SDD). $k=5$ is selected as it achieves good average IOU with relatively small k.
   - k-means clustering metric
     \\[
-    d(box, centroid) = 1 - IOU (box, centroid)
+    d(box, centroid) = 1 - \text{IOU} (box, centroid)
     \\]
     instead of Euclidean distance (which would bias against large boxes).
   - Predicts location coordinates relative to the location of the grid cell.
 This bounds the ground truth to (0, 1).
 This improves upon predicting offset wrt anchor boxes. ^(==why?==)
-- [tidbits] Speed is not just FLOPs.
+- Tidbits Speed is not just FLOPs.
 Speed can also be bottlenecked by data manipulation in memory.
 - From YOLOv2 to YOLO9000
   - YOLO9000 is jointly trained on classification and detection.
   - Labels in different datasets are not mutually exclusive, resolved by a  **multi-label model** method.